-The MEHM Trust is working to modernise and improve the Reading Room.
-Our aim is to create a welcoming multi-purpose hall that will attract users from outside Stanhoe as well as within the village.
+In recent years the MEHM Trustees have worked hard to modernise and improve the Reading Room.
+The result is a welcoming multi-purpose hall that attracts users from outside Stanhoe as well as within the village.

-Next on the list is a furnishing, lighting and redecoration project, plus a second phase of maintenance work on the adjoining Caretaker’s Cottage.
+This was followed by new flooring, furnishings, lighting and redecoration, plus a second phase of maintenance work on the adjoining Caretaker’s Cottage.

-Ideas for the future include internet access, new flooring, a kitchen refit, and a partition to separate the old Reading Room from the extension.
+Ideas for the future include internet access, a kitchen refit, and a partition to separate the old Reading Room from the extension.

-Since then the focus has been on step-by-step improvement using the money we already have, including a generous bequest from the former Sports and Social Club and a grant from the Jack’s Lane Wind Farm Community Fund, as well as fundraising activities in the village.
+The improvements have been paid for by a generous bequest from the former Stanhoe Sports and Social Club and a grant from the Jack’s Lane Wind Farm Community Fund, as well as fundraising activities in the village.

-You could help to speed up our progress by becoming a Trustee (see above).
-Alternatively you could become a Friend of the Reading Room – one of an informal group of people who help with particular activities without the responsibility of being Trustees.
+You can support the ongoing success of the Reading Room by becoming a Trustee (see above) or a Friend of the Reading Room – one of an informal group of people who help with particular activities without the responsibility of being Trustees.

-If you’d like to join the Friends, become a Trustee, or just find out more about the modernisation project, contact MEHM Trust chairman (tel 518324).
+If you’d like to join the Friends, become a Trustee, or just find out more about the modernisation project, contact MEHM Trust chair .

 We welcome donations, which we use to improve the Reading Room and promote activities for the enjoyment of Stanhoe and Barwick residents.